merenlab/merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/index.md

        -out CORE-S-LLPA-GENE-AA-SEQUENCES-vs-PDB-BLAST.fa
 ```

 Next, we filtered out sequences with insufficient matches to the PDB.
-We accomplished this by considering only the PDB hit with the highest bitscore for each core S-LLPA gene, and by calculating `proper_pident`, which is the percentage of the query amino acids that were identical to an entry in the database given the entire lenght of the query sequence (so `proper_pident` is avoids teh inflation of identity scores due to partial good matches).
+We accomplished this by considering only the PDB hit with the highest bitscore for each core S-LLPA gene, and by calculating `proper_pident`, which is the percentage of the query amino acids that were identical to an entry in the database given the entire lenght of the query sequence (so `proper_pident` helps us avoid the inflation of identity scores due to partial good matches).
 We filtered out genes in `CORE-S-LLPA-GENE-AA-SEQUENCES.fa` that had less than 30% `proper_pident` using the program `anvi-script-filter-fasta-by-blast`:

 ``` bash
 wget https://raw.githubusercontent.com/merenlab/anvio/master/sandbox/anvi-script-filter-fasta-by-blast -O anvi-script-filter-fasta-by-blast